Glasgow: Etymology and heraldry

 St Mungo is also said to have preached a sermon containing the words Lord, Let Glasgow flourish by the preaching of the word and the praising of thy name.
 This was abbreviated to "Let Glasgow Flourish" and adopted as the city's motto.
 In 1450, John Stewart, the first Lord Provost of Glasgow, left an endowment so that a "St Mungo's Bell" could be made and tolled throughout the city so that the citizens would pray for his soul.
 A new bell was purchased by the magistrates in 1641 and that bell is still on display in the People's Palace Museum, near Glasgow Green.
 The supporters are two salmon bearing rings, and the crest is a half-length figure of Saint Mungo.
 He wears a bishop's mitre and liturgical vestments and has his hand raised in "the act of benediction".
 The original 1866 grant placed the crest atop a helm, but this was removed in subsequent grants.
-The current version (1996) has a gold mural crown between the shield and the crest.
+The current 1996 version has a gold mural crown between the shield and the crest.
 This form of coronet, resembling an embattled city wall, was allowed to the four area councils with city status.

-The arms were re-matriculated by the City of Glasgow District Council on 6 February 1975, and by the present area council on 25 March 1996.
+The arms were re-matriculated by the City of Glasgow District Council in February 1975, and by the present area council in March 1996.
 The only change made on each occasion was in the type of coronet over the arms.